...and Cataract Surgery

 • Trouble driving at night

 The exact cause of a cataract is often unknown.
-Most often, a cataract is simply part of the aging process.
+Most often, a cataract is simply part of the aging process, however medications, diseases such as diabetes and heart disease and environmental factors can all play a role.
+Some additional reasons cataracts may form include

 • Excessive exposure to sunlight